Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 * `"my_group_uses_managed_disks"`: all relevant resources in the `my_group` resource group are using managed disks.
 * `"my_app_and_my_group_uses_managed_disks"`: all relevant resources in the `my_group` resource group where tag `app` is `my_app` are using managed disks.

-Through the combination of checks and selectors, you can easily define complex WARA review configurations using a simple JSON-based syntax.
+By combining checks and selectors, you can easily define complex WARA review configurations using a simple JSON-based syntax.

 #### Parameters